 Plan Description.
 The Twelfth Judicial District Indigent Defender Fund contributes to the Parochial Employees' Retirement System of Louisiana, a cost-sharing, multiple-employer defined benefit pension plan established by Act 205 of the 1952 regular session of the Legislature of the State of Louisiana to provide retirement benefits to all employees of any parish in the State of Louisiana or any governing body or a parish which employs and pays persons servicing the parish and is administered by a separate Fund of trustees.
-The System is composed of two distinct plans, Plan A and Plan B, with separate assets and benefit provisions.
+Act 765 of the year 1979, established two distinct plans, Plan A and Plan B, with separate assets and benefit provisions.
 Employees of the Fund are members of Plan A.